 The RETAG could be sold to large cities and governments to paint certain areas such as viaducts, buildings and other infrastructures.
 The materials and even the robots could be sponsored by companies.
 RETAG robots could also be used by schools or any complex that has a lot of concrete sprayed with graffiti.
 Of course, the social side of the robot could be developed in various ways.

-I would like to thank Adolfo Esquivel, who designed the RETAG.
+The RETAG was imagined in January 2017 by Charles Bombardier and designed by Adolfo Esquivel.
 Adolfo earned an Industrial design degree from Colombia and completed a postgraduate study on Events Design at the UQAM of Montreal.
 He currently works as a Senior Industrial Designer in Laval, Canada.
 Adolfo also created the design of the Ikaros skydiving glider and the Voyager virtual reality hotel concept.